swyxio/unpwnable/README.md

 You can leave your guesses and process in the accompanying blogpost.

+The prompt is a simple variation on real product prompts:

+- a ~90 word, ~500 character string
+- starting with "You are an assistant"
+- ending by concatenating the user input to the source prompt
+- There are NO special characters or formatting.

+It's [SHA-256 hash](https://emn178.github.io/online-tools/sha256.html) is `bcd4943b7bd06818d182270aad1455d649c9cbaaa319d1a4a8d5deb3aba0145b`.

 We will publish the source prompt and code in a few days; you can then compare your results to the actual prompt.

-The prompt is a simple variation on real product prompts - a ~90 word, ~500 character string starting with "You are an assistant" and ending by concatenating the user input to the source prompt.
-There are NO special characters or formatting.
-It's [SHA-256 hash](https://emn178.github.io/online-tools/sha256.html) is `bcd4943b7bd06818d182270aad1455d649c9cbaaa319d1a4a8d5deb3aba0145b`.